ianyian/readmyobject/SUPPORT.md

 Not in version 1.0.
 This feature is planned for future updates.

-### Why are some chips not detected?
+### Why are some objects not detected?

 - Confidence threshold too high (lower it in settings)
 - Poor lighting
-- Chips too far from camera
+- Objects too far from camera
-- Chips partially obscured
+- Objects partially obscured

 ### Can it count other objects?